 How is Amplified Musculoskeletal Pain Syndrome in Children Treated?

-A team of doctors, psychologists, and therapists are usually involved in treating AMPS in children.
+A team of doctors, psychologists, and therapists is usually involved in treating AMPS in children.
 The treatment may last several weeks, depending on the child’s level of pain and needs.
 Treating AMPS syndrome in children may include the following:

 - Physical therapy and occupational therapy4